-The Commission takes the view that the RPP submitted by MECO has to be amended to include the missing information indicated above, for example as part of the update of the regulatory framework under preparation on sudden or manual load disconnection and the identification of protected users.
-Moreover, and given the current exceptional circumstances, the Commission recommends that MECO accelerate any calendar for the mandatory tests on the effectiveness of the procedures developed in its RPP.
+The Commission takes the view that the RPP submitted by ENMIN has to be amended to include the missing information indicated above.
+Moreover, and given the current exceptional circumstances, the Commission recommends that ENMIN accelerate any calendar for the mandatory tests on the effectiveness of the procedures developed in its RPP.
 These tests should be carried as soon as possible and with a focus on winter 2022-2023.
 They should cover regional and national measures and communication and coordination protocols, in cooperation with neighbouring countries within the region.
 These tests should help improve the existing measures and the mechanisms for cooperation and communication, and identify additional national and regional measures (the latter preferably jointly with regional partners).